PROGRAM DESCRIPTION

 STEP 2: SUPPLEMENTAL APPLICATION

-Applicants to the OU Hudson College of Public Health are required to submit a supplemental application and fee.
-The supplemental application is available via the OU Health Sciences Center website at: https://apps.ouhsc.edu/admissions/.
+Applicants to the OU Hudson College of Public Health are required to submit a FREE supplemental application.
+The supplemental application is available via the OU Health Sciences Center website at: apps.ouhsc.edu/admissions/Please note that the MS in Industrial Hygiene and Environmental Health Sciences program will be listed under "Graduate College" in the online application (MS & PhD programs are listed under "Graduate College' but are taught by the Hudson College of Public Health).
 Applicants must select the same program(s) in the supplemental application as they did in the SOPHAS application.

 CURRICULUM